dariober/bioinformatics-cafe/gnomAD_liftover/README.md

-Liftover genomAD to hg38
+Liftover gnomAD to hg38
 ========================

-gnomAD files are based on hg19 with chromosome names in ENSEMBL format *i.e.*, without `chr` prefix.
+[gnomAD](http://gnomad.broadinstitute.org/) files are based on hg19 with chromosome names in ENSEMBL format *i.e.*, without `chr` prefix.

 This script downloads, renames chromosomes and lifts over to hg38.
 In addition,